eth-cscs/eth-cscs.github.io/getting_started/faq/README.md

 export SALLOC_ACCOUNT=myaccount
 ```

 ---

 ## I would like to increase the priority of my runs, I am always standing in the queue!

 ### Q: I would like to do some benchmark tests for code development with my code.
 However, other users submit jobs all the time.
 Due to their higher priority, their jobs overtake mine in the queue, so I have to wait a very long time until my jobs start to run.

-You have already used over 100% of your budget, whereas the other  projects you mention used less: manually adjusting the priorities is not  possible, since it will prevent a fair share of the computing resources  among our users.
+You have likely already used over 100% of your budget, whereas the other projects you mention used less: manually adjusting the priorities is not possible, since it would prevent a fair share of the computing resources among our users.

 ---